futurice/sns-push-notification-service/README.md

     {
       "platform": "ios",
-      "endpoint_arn": "optional, must be added if this device has been registered earlier", "notification_token": "token from apns/gcm/..."
+      "endpoint_id": "optional, must be added if this device has been registered earlier", "notification_token": "token from apns/gcm/..."
     }

 1. Send POST request to `/device`.
-If there is `endpoint_arn` stored on the device, include it.
+If there is `endpoint_id` stored on the device, include it.
 2. Check that the return code is 200 OK.
-3. Store `endpoint_arn` from the response.
+3. Store `endpoint_id` from the response.

-`endpoint_arn` in POST request is *not* encoded.
+`endpoint_id` in POST request is *not* encoded.

 Deregistering a device
 ----------------------

-    DELETE /device/<endpoint_arn>
+    DELETE /device/<endpoint_id>

-`endpoint_arn` must be base64 encoded.
-For example, deleting endpoint with device_arn `arn:aws:sns:eu-west-1:1234567890123:endpoint/GCM/your-application-identifier/1b386cbc-7390-303a-8507-174309a94f4b` would become `DELETE /device/YXJuOmF3czpzbnM6ZXUtd2VzdC0xOjEyMzQ1Njc4OTAxMjM6ZW5kcG9pbnQvR0NNL3lvdXItYXBwbGljYXRpb24taWRlbnRpZmllci8xYjM4NmNiYy03MzkwLTMwM2EtODUwNy0xNzQzMDlhOTRmNGI=`.
+`endpoint_id` must be base64 encoded.
+For example, deleting endpoint with device_id `arn:aws:sns:eu-west-1:1234567890123:endpoint/GCM/your-application-identifier/1b386cbc-7390-303a-8507-174309a94f4b` would become `DELETE /device/YXJuOmF3czpzbnM6ZXUtd2VzdC0xOjEyMzQ1Njc4OTAxMjM6ZW5kcG9pbnQvR0NNL3lvdXItYXBwbGljYXRpb24taWRlbnRpZmllci8xYjM4NmNiYy03MzkwLTMwM2EtODUwNy0xNzQzMDlhOTRmNGI=`.
 Padding (trailing `=` characters) must be included.

 License